-Jersey has 9 fee paying primary schools, the details of which are available upon request or by downloading our fact sheet Education in Jersey .
+Jersey has 9 fee paying primary schools.
+Details are available upon request or by opening our fact sheet Education in Jersey.

-Details of Jersey's 4 fee-paying Secondary Schools are available upon request or by downloading our fact sheet Education in Jersey.
+Details of Jersey's 4 fee-paying Secondary Schools are available upon request or by opening our fact sheet Education in Jersey.
 These schools are either for all boys or all girls however some classes can be shared amongst the 4 schools.

 Highlands College (16+) - University College Jersey (18+) delivers a range of qualifications through partnerships with Plymouth University and London South Bank University.
 For more information on Highlands College email firstname.lastname@example.org or call +44(0)1534 608608.
 You can also find more information on the Highlands website.

-Additionally the Jersey Institute of Law offers on-Island law degrees, and higher level accountancy (and similar) qualifications are available through on-Island training providers.
+Additionally the Jersey Institute of Law offers on-Island law degrees, and higher level accountancy.
+Similar qualifications are also available through on-Island training providers.

-For more information on the education system in Jersey and school contact information, please see our fact sheet Education in Jersey /or/ drop us an email to email@example.com or contact a member of the team.
+For more information on the Jersey education system and schools, please see our fact sheet Education in Jersey /or/ drop us an email to email@example.com or contact a member of the team.
 You can also find out more information on moving to Jersey on our Key Information pages.